FRANÇAIS

 A quantitative method to guide the integration of textile inductive electrodes in automotive applications for respiratory monitoring

-Duverger, James Elber, Bellemin, Victor, Forcier, Patricia, Decaens, Justine, Gagnon, Ghyslain et Saidi, Alireza.
+Duverger, James Elber, Bellemin, Victor, Forcier, Patricia, Decaens, Justine, Gagnon, Ghyslain and Saidi, Alireza.
 2024. « A quantitative method to guide the integration of textile inductive electrodes in automotive applications for respiratory monitoring ».
 Sensors, vol. 24, nº 23.

 [thumbnail of Gagnon-G-2024-30343.pdf]